Competitors

-Scribd is a digital library and document-sharing platform where users can upload, share, and access a vast collection of documents, including academic papers, business reports, and creative works.
-It operates on a subscription model, providing access to its extensive library of content across various categories.
-Users can also upload their own documents to share with a global audience.
+Scribd is a digital library and document-sharing platform where users can upload, share, and discover a vast collection of documents, including academic papers, business documents, and creative works.
+It offers a subscription service for enhanced access and an ad-free experience, and provides tools for content categorization and sharing.

 Membership & Monetization